-find pattern other_args -filter [!]{@property_name operator value}
+find pattern other\args -filter [!]{@property\name operator value}

 !
 Optional character to specify the negative.
 Include the ! character if you are checking for the absence of a property; leave it out if you are checking for the presence of a property. @property_name Property name to use for filtering.
 The name must be prefixed with the @ character.
 For example, if clock is the property name, specify {@clock==myclk}. operator Evaluates and determines the property value used for the filter expression.
-You can use the following operators: Relational operators: =, <, >, ==, >=, <= • Logical operators: &&, , ! value Property value for the property in the filter expression, when the property has a value.
+For the operators you can use in the expressions, see Filter Operators, on page 101. value Property value for the property in the filter expression, when the property has a value.
 The value can either be an object name such as myclk in {@clock==myclk}, or a value, such as 60 in {@fanout>=60}.